Essential Tools for Building

 Cable Cutters

 Everyone needs these cutters.
 These are incredible.
 I use them every day.
-Required for most projects.
-Last source I can find these, on ebay: click here |
+Required for every size system.
+Cuts any wire up to 1/0 cables.
+I do not use the strippers on these.
+These are good for cutting only.
+Click here to purchase |

 Wire Strippers